-The Investigative Team is looking for interns to help POGO achieve a more effective, accountable, open, and ethical federal government.
-Investigative topics range from defense spending to Homeland Security programs; from undue influence to strengthening government ethics standards and whistleblower protections.
+POGO’s Investigative Team is looking for interns interested in learning how to achieve a more effective, ethical, and accountable federal government that safeguards constitutional principles.
+Our topic areas range from defense spending to Homeland Security programs; from undue influence to strengthening government ethics standards and whistleblower protections.

 Opportunities for learning and growth:

-- Support the investigative team’s research and writing on numerous topics and contribute to POGO’s Blog.
+- Supporting POGO’s research and writing on numerous topics

-- Tracking and attending relevant hearings and events to deepen knowledge on POGO’s issues.
+- Tracking and attending relevant hearings and events to deepen knowledge on POGO issues

-- Prepare summaries of materials gathered through research.
+- Preparing summaries of materials gathered through research

-- Support monthly Congressional Oversight Training programs for House and Senate staff.
+- Supporting monthly Congressional Oversight Training programs for House and Senate staff

 - An interest in good government and a commitment to non-partisanship